ghuntley/System.Bwn/README.md

 ## Installation

-Create a branch new .NET core application via -> File New Project in Visual Studio.
+Create a brand new .NET core application via -> File New Project in Visual Studio.
 Then install the super insecure package.

 > Install-Package System.Bwn -Version 1.0.0